bothinah-bokhari/electronic-circle/README.md

 it will show in arduino
 that's it.
-For a stepper motor, I put the l293D on a board and installed it with colored wires and connected the CD motor to the battery and put wires between them as well
+For a stepper motor, I put the l293D on a board and installed it with colored wires and connected the CD motor to the battery and put wires between them as well for brushles I wrote the algorithem in another file with aurdeni code.